 Finally, on 22 September the three younger children were admitted to the Orphan School but Euphemia was deemed to be too old.
 Accustomed to caring for them, Euphemia looked for options to remain close by the New Town Orphan Schools so she could visit.

 Which is how, it is believed, she came to work at Cooleys Hote in Moonah, less than a mile north up the road from St Johns Park.
-It is further believed that she was befriended there by Charles Morris Cooley and her future wife Frances Jones who offered her accommodation with Frances’ parents, Frederick and Amelia Jones, at Perth and employment at the Star Hotel.
+It is further believed that she was befriended there by Charles Morris Cooley and his future wife Frances Jones who offered her accommodation with Frances’ parents, Frederick and Amelia Jones, at Perth and employment at the Star Hotel.
 Charles Cooley took over as licensee until the late 1860’s when Charles and Frances returned to Hobart.
 Emma continued to live with Jones family at Perth for many years and probably worked in one of Fred’s hotels.

 In mid 1871 she fell pregnant to George Jones, a labourer of Breadalbane.
 She gave her name as Emma Jones when registering the birth.
 It is not clear whether she adopted the name Jones from Fred and Amelia or from the father of her child, but George Jones is believed to be the son of convicts Thomas Jones and Sarah Venables and he was already married; his wife giving birth to their first child at around the same time.

 As Emma Agnes Jones she married Joseph Cocker at Longford on 23 Oct 1876.
 Witnesses were William John and Mary Taylor nee Boxhall.
 Jospeph and Emma raised Emma Louisa as their own and a further eight further children.
 Emma is believed to have been living in Perth with the Jones family when her third child, Frederick James, was born in 1881 which is about when Fred and Amelia moved to Victoria to join most of their married children.
 Frederick Jones became bankrupt in the 1870’s.